rajucomp/Insurance.Api/README.md

-﻿This is a Web API project built in .NET core 3.1 that calculates the insurance amount for a particular order or multiple products in an order.
+﻿This is a Web API project built in .NET core 3.1 that calculates the insurance amount for a particular product or multiple products in an order.

 ## Notable functions
 `CalculateInsurance(InsuranceDto insuranceDto);`

 `CalculateInsurance(OrderDto orderDto);`

+# Requirements
+There is an existing endpoint that, given the information about the product, calculates the total cost of insurance according to the rules below:
+  - If the product sales price is less than € 500, no insurance required
+  - If the product sales price=> € 500 but < € 2000, insurance cost is € 1000
+  - If the product sales price=> € 2000, insurance cost is €2000
+  - If the type of the product is a smartphone or a laptop, add € 500 more to the insurance cost.

 # Task #1
 ## Bug-Fix
+The financial manager reported that when customers buy a laptop that costs less than € 500, insurance is not calculated, while it should be € 500.

 There was a slight error.
 The if loop that checks whether we should add insurance amount for smartphones or laptops was inside another else condition while it should have been